Bashenger/CreTech/README.md

 Contributions to this project are welcome.
 If you have any ideas, bug reports, or feature requests, please feel free to open an issue or submit a pull request.
 Please follow standard Git contribution guidelines.

+# Project 3:

+## To Do List App

+This is a simple yet effective command-line (CLI) To-Do List application written in Python.
+It allows users to manage their tasks by adding, viewing, editing, marking as complete/pending, and removing them.
+The application saves tasks to a local JSON file, ensuring data persistence between sessions.
+Its straightforward design makes it easy to use and understand, even for beginners.Some of the feature ideas and parts of the code were developed with the assistance of AI.

+## Key Features

+* **Add Tasks:** Easily add new tasks with a title, an optional description, and an optional due date (DD-MM-YYYY format).
+* **View Tasks:**
+    * View all tasks.
+    * Filter tasks to see only pending ones.
+    * Filter tasks to see only completed ones.
+* **Mark Task Status:**
+    * Mark tasks as completed.
+    * Revert completed tasks back to pending.
+* **Edit Tasks:** Modify the title, description, or due date of existing tasks.
+* **Remove Tasks:** Delete tasks from the list.
+* **Data Persistence:** Tasks are automatically saved to a `todolist_data.json` file and loaded when the application starts.
+* **User-Friendly CLI:** Interactive menu-driven interface for easy navigation and operation.
+* **Date Handling:** Supports due dates and tracks task creation dates.

+## Technology Used

+* **Python 3:** The core programming language used.
+* **Standard Libraries:**
+    * `json`: For serializing and deserializing task data to/from a JSON file for persistence.
+    * `datetime`: For handling task creation dates and due dates.
+    * `os`: For checking file existence (e.g., the tasks data file).

+## Future Enhancements

+While this application is functional, here are some potential enhancements for the future:

+* **Graphical User Interface (GUI):** Develop a GUI using libraries like Tkinter, PyQt, Kivy, or a web-based interface (e.g., using Flask/Django with HTML/CSS/JS) for a more visual experience.
+* **Sorting Options:** Allow users to sort tasks by due date, creation date, or title.
+* **Search Functionality:** Implement a way to search for tasks by keywords in their title or description.
+* **Cloud Sync:** Option to sync tasks with a cloud service (e.g., Google Tasks, or a custom backend).
+* **User Accounts:** For multi-user support, if deployed in a shared environment.
+* **More Robust Error Handling:** Enhance error handling for edge cases and invalid inputs.
+* **Customizable Data Storage:** Allow users to specify a different file path or even choose a database (like SQLite) for storage.
+* **Themes/Customization:** (For GUI versions) Allow users to customize the appearance.

+## Contributing

+Contributions to this project are welcome.
+If you have any ideas, bug reports, or feature requests, please feel free to open an issue or submit a pull request.
+Please follow standard Git contribution guidelines.